iagerogiannis/approach-circle-with-bezier/README.md

 </p>

 The solution of the above systems gives the parameters which minimize the distances Ki-Qi.
-Repeating the whole process (refresh Bezier control points, calculation of new point pairs and solution of the new system) gives a Bezier curve which approaches the circle even more.
+Repeating the whole process (refresh Bézier control points, calculation of new point pairs and solution of the new system) gives a Bézier curve which approaches the circle even more.

 ## Results